talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

         - When working on ModifiedInputProcessing.py to prepare to add the solutions (assigned sections) to the studentsDict, I wanted to test what will reflect in the solution.xml file if there is a time  conflict and thus the student will not be assigned a section for that course request.
-So I took a student (218047643) and added a course request for them in the Students.xslx input file for a course that they were already doing that contained only 1 section for its lab (BIOL196).
+So I took a student (218047643) and added a course request for them in the Students.xlsx input file for a course that they were already doing that contained only 1 section for its lab (BIOL196).
         So now this student had two course requests for BIOL196.
 When I generated the updated input data XML file, and ran the solver on it, to my surprise a complete solution was found, and  I saw that the (same) section of BIOL196 was assigned to both course requests (thus a time overlap conflict)